Habesha peoples: Customs

+Classical texts like the Periplus show that the Aksumite Empire imported finished cotton and Indian textiles while exchanging its own raw materials like ivory, tortoiseshell, and hides across the Red Sea and into the Mediterranean.
+According to the 6th-century Byzantine ambassadors, Aksumite rulers wore linen tunics and complex drapery over the shoulders.

-According to Leo Africanus, a greater number of the Abyssinians historically wore sheep hides, with the more honourable wearing the hides of lions, tigers and ounces.
+According to Leo Africanus, a greater number of the Abyssinians historically wore handwoven cotton garments, with the more honourable wearing the hides of lions, tigers and ounces.
 Duarte Barbosa also attests that their clothes being of hides as the country was in wanting of clothes.
 Pedro Paez, a Spanish Jesuit who resided in Ethiopia, described that the peasant women wore skins like their husbands and, in some areas, some woollen cloths five or six cubits long and three wide that they call " mahâc ", and they could quite fairly call it haircloth because it is much rougher than what Capuchin monks wear, as in Ethiopia they do not know how to make cloth, and the wool is not suitable for it as it is very coarse.
 They all go barefoot and often naked from the breasts up, with tiny glass beads of various colours strung so as to make a band two fingers in breadth around their necks.

-The habesha kemis is the traditional attire of Habesha women.
-The ankle length dress is usually worn by Ethiopian and Eritrean women at formal events.
-It is made of chiffon, and typically comes in white, grey or beige shades.
-Many women also wrap a shawl called a netela around the formal dress.
+Clothing is a diverse tapestry of highland and urban traditions.
+For the Amhara, Tigray and Tigrinya peoples, this tradition centers around white, handwoven cotton dress.
+However, this identity also encompasses the distinct style of the Gurage people whose attire departs from white cotton in favor of brocade dresses.

-The netela or netsela is a handmade cloth many Ethiopian women use to cover their head and shoulders when they wear clothing made out of chiffon, especially when attending church.
+The netela is a handmade cloth many Ethiopian women use to cover their head and shoulders when they wear clothing made out of chiffon, especially when attending church.
 It is made up of two layers of fabric, unlike gabi, which is made out of four.
 Kuta is the male version.

 An Ethiopian or Eritrean suit is the traditional formal wear of Habesha men.
 It consists of a long sleeve, knee-length shirt, and matching pants.
 Most shirts are made with a Mandarin, band, or Nehru collar.
 The suit is made of chiffon, which is a sheer silk or rayon cloth.
 The netela shawl or a kuta is wrapped around the suit.